 The brain is composed of more than a thousand billion neurons.
 Specific groups of them, working in concert, provide us with the capacity to reason, to experience feelings, and to understand the world.
 They also give us the capacity to remember numerous pieces of information.

-The cerebellum is located near the base of the head.
-It creates automatic programs so we can make complex movements without thinking.
+The cerebellum is located at the back of the head underneath the occipital and temporal lobes.
+The cerebellum creates automatic programs so we can make complex movements without thinking.

 The brain stem is located underneath the temporal lobes and extended down to the spinal cord.
 It is critical for survival because it connects the brain with the spinal cord.
 The top portion of the brainstem is called the midbrain.
 The midbrain is a small portion of the brain stem located at the top of the brain stem.
 Just below the midbrain is the pons, and below the pons is the medulla.
 The medulla is the part of the brain stem closest to the spinal cord.
 The medulla, with its critical functions, lies deep within the head, where it is well-protected from injuries by an extra-thick section of overlying skull.
 When we are asleep or unconscious, our heart rate, breathing and blood pressure continue to function because they’re regulated by the medulla.

 And that concludes a general overview of the components of the brain.